French Imperial Eagle: Captured eagles

-The British took two eagles at the Battle of Salamanca in July 1812.
-Ensign John Pratt of the Light Company of the 30th Regiment of Foot (later 1st Battalion, East Lancashire Regiment) captured the eagle of the 22nd Régiment d'Infanterie de Ligne (displayed today in the Lancashire Infantry Museum at Fulwood Barracks in Preston, Lancashire), while Lieutenant William Pearce of the 2nd Battalion of the 44th Regiment of Foot took the eagle of the 62nd Régiment d'Infanterie de Ligne (displayed today in the Chelmsford Museum in Essex).

-Following the surrender of the French at the capture of Madrid on 14 August 1812, two eagles were found belonging to the 13th Régiment de Dragons and the 51st Régiment d'Infanterie de Ligne.
+The Anglo-Portuguese Army captured two eagles at the Battle of Salamanca in July 1812.
+In spite of claims that Ensign John Pratt of the 2/30th Regiment of Foot's light company captured the eagle of the 22nd Line Infantry Regiment (displayed today in the Lancashire Infantry Museum in Preston, Lancashire), it was actually Portuguese troops of the 12th Caçadores Battalion which captured the eagle.
+At Salamanca, Lieutenant William Pearce of the 2/44th Regiment of Foot took the eagle of the 62nd Line Infantry Regiment (displayed today in the Chelmsford Museum in Essex).
+Following the Allied recapture of Madrid on 14 August 1812, two eagles were found belonging to the 13th Dragoon Regiment and the 51st Line Infantry Regiment.